drhelius/grpc-demo/README.md

 `$ curl http://account-grpc-demo.mycluster.com/v1/account/01234`

-For your reference, a response from the `Read` method in the *Account* looks similar to this (in JSON):
+For your reference, the response from the `Read` method of the *Account* service looks similar to this (in JSON):

 ```json
 {